ToastBubbles/skycraper/README.md

 # skyscraper

-This application will get PaB part availability info from TLG.
+This application will get PaB part availability info from TLG, and will optionally send an email notification when a part becomes available.

 ## Authors